Roosevelt Tower: History

 The building where the tower is located was originally one of the main libraries in campus.
 Based on the 1924 Parsons Plan, the Puerto Rico Reconstruction Administration (PRRA) hired Puerto Rican architect Rafael Carmoega to design a clock tower for campus.
 Carmoega also designed the main campus quadrangle located next to the tower.
 The exterior plans were designed by William Schimmelpfennig whose design followed similar patterns of American university campus towers.
 Other architects considered for the project were William E. Parsons and Joseph J. O’Kelly.
 The tower was built in 1937 and its exterior design, inspired in and following Andalusian/Spanish Gothic and Baroque Revival patterns, was completed by 1939.
 Once completed the tower was inaugurated and named after then incumbent US President Franklin D. Roosevelt to honor his interest and funding in the development of the university.
 The university theater, completed during this time, also bears the name Roosevelt Theater, although it is named after Eleanor Roosevelt.

 Carillon

 The tower has a carillon built by the company Deagan.
 The carillon was out of service for multiple years until it was re-installed by IT Verdin Bells & Clocks.
 It contains 25 tubular bells; those give the notes from the central “C” to the “C” of the next second octave in bells.
 There are two octaves in bells.
 It is programmed in blocks of 7 melodies.
-The system consists of a 25-pound hammer that is moved by an electromechanical system, the note is given below, the electromechanical system is activated above and with some springs it returns to its position.
+The system consists of a 25 lb hammer that is moved by an electromechanical system, the note is given below, the electromechanical system is activated above and with some springs it returns to its position.
 It follows the Westminster Tracking Hour System.
 In addition to giving time, the carillon also often plays pieces by famous Latin American composers such as Rafael Hernández and Agustín Lara.